ZendMonk/vue3-vite-ddev/README.md

 ## Building for Production

 To build the Vue app for production, just run `ddev vue-build`.
-This will compile the frontend code and place the output in the `public` directory.
+This will compile the frontend code and place the output inside the `dist` directory.

 <b>Once the build is complete, you can review your latest changes at</b>